I Want To...

 Professor of Ophthalmology

-Expertise: Cornea/Anterior Segment Disease, Corneal Disorders, Corneal Ulcer, Ophthalmology
+Expertise: Cornea/Anterior Segment Disease, Corneal Diseases, Corneal Ulcer, Ophthalmology

 Research Interests: Inherited Ophthalmic Diseases; Fuchs Dystrophy